Equine coat color: White

 One of the rarest colors, a true genetic white horse has white hair and fully or largely unpigmented (pink) skin.
 These horses are born white or mostly white and remain white for life.
 The vast majority of so-called "white" horses are actually grays with a fully white hair coat.
 A truly white horse occurs one of two ways: either by inheriting one copy of a dominant white ("W") allele that produces white when heterozygous but may be a genetic lethal if homozygous, or by inheriting two copies of a non-lethal dominant white ("W") allele that produces a white coat when homozygous.
 There are also some genetic lethal genes unrelated to the W allelic series: a foal homozygous for the frame overo gene will have a condition known as lethal white syndrome dies shortly after birth.

 There are no "albinos" in the horse world.
-Albino, defined as animals with a white coat with pink skin and reddish eyes, is created by genetic mechanisms that do not exist in horses.
+Albinos, defined as animals with a white coat with pink skin and reddish eyes, are created by genetic mechanisms that do not exist in horses.
 In some cases, homozygous dominant white (W) is thought to be an embryonic lethal, though this does not occur with all W alleles.